apify/apify-docs/sources/platform/storage/request_queue.md

         const title = $('title').text();
         log.info(`New page with ${title}`, { url: request.loadedUrl });

-        // Save url of new URL and title to Dataset. await Dataset.pushData({ url: request.loadedUrl, title });
+        // Save the URL and title of the loaded page to the output dataset. await Dataset.pushData({ url: request.loadedUrl, title });
     },
 });